sustainability-zhaw/integration-test/README.md

 ### Initializing Database

-Run this once before starting the system to install the schema and load some required data.
+Run this once before starting the system to install the schema and load required data.

 ```
 docker compose up database-init